 Now you’ll need sandpaper, more precisely, wet and dry sandpaper.
 Start by using 400 grit sandpaper to get rid of any scratches.
 Make sure you have sanded the entire surface twice or three times before moving on.
-When you have finished with the 400-grit sandpaper, keep on sanding with higher grit sandpaper.
-Sand it with 600 grit, then 800, 1000, and then 1500-grit.
-By doing so, you will see that you get a smooth finish, without any obvious imperfections left.
+When you have finished with the 400-grit sandpaper, keep on sanding with higher-grit sandpaper.
+Sand it with 600 grit, 800, 1000, and 1500-grit.
+By doing so, you will see that you get a smooth finish, without any apparent imperfections.

 While sanding, wearing a mask or respirator is essential.
 You then need to dry off the resin piece with a towel or deep it quickly in water to make sure there is no leftover grit or dust.
 In addition, you’ll be able to see if your resin jewelry needs more sanding.

 When it comes to polishing your resin, it is worth noting that as there are different types of resin used for jewelry, you should treat them in different ways.
 Some resins are hard curings, such as polyester and polyurethane resins.
 You can polish them with a buffing wheel and compound.
 For soft-curing ones, you should hand-polish them with a polishing compound.